eRaz00r/eRaz00r/README.md

-# 👋 Hey there!
+# 👋 Hewwothere!
 I'm Chris Farrugia

 > 💻 Software engineer since floppy disks were a thing.
 > 🤖 Studied AI before it was cool (Class of 2004).